 With so much media content tailored for kids these days, you may be getting frazzled trying to make the right choice for your little one.
-The good news is, we have 4 simple steps to help you make your decision in no time!
+The good news is, we have 4 simple steps to help you choose the best online content for your kids!

-For many of us, limiting our kids’ screen time can be a downright pain in the neck, especially with the current stay-home measures forcing you to find different ways to occupy your kids every waking minute of the day.
+For many of us, limiting our kids’ screen time can be a downright pain in the neck, especially with the current stay-home measures during the COVID-19 pandemic forcing you to find different ways to occupy your kids every waking minute of the day.